itstongy/Bom-NowCast/README.md

 - Machine-readable: raw timestamped PNG frames from the loop page (best for analysis)
 - Human-readable: composited frames (background + labels) for GIF output

+## FAQ

+**Is this an official BOM tool?**
+No. It’s a community CLI that uses public Bureau of Meteorology loop pages over HTTPS.

+**Does it use BOM FTP?**
+No. It avoids FTP and downloads the timestamped PNG frames from the loop pages.

+**What platforms are supported?**
+Anywhere Node.js runs.
+ImageMagick and `mpv` are optional helpers for GIFs and playback.

+**Which radar should I choose?**
+Pick the radar closest to your area from `bom-nowcast radars`.

+**Can I run it without a GUI?**
+Yes.
+Use `fetch` and `nowcast` only, or write GIFs to a file path and view later.

 ## References

 - BOM loop pages: https://reg.bom.gov.au/products/